Historic Preservation

 City Planning's Historic Preservation work is guided by PreservePGH, the Pittsburgh Cultural Heritage Plan, completed in 2012.
 PreservePGH's vision statement:

 In the 21st century, Pittsburgh's distinct character and culture will be preserved in ways that contribute to a high quality of life.
-The City will offer a balence of tradition and innovation, preservation and new construction, environmental sensitivity and continued use of resources.
+The City will offer a balance of tradition and innovation, preservation and new construction, environmental sensitivity and continued use of resources.
 Pittsburgh's place in history will be admired and reflected for centuries to come - in the City's historic structures - in the waters of the three rivers - in the materials of modern buildings - in the hearts and minds of all Pittsburghers.

-Helpful links
+Helpful Links

-How to apply for work to a historic property
+How to Apply for Work to a Historic Property

-- In-kind repair or restoration of HVAC replacement, fencing replacement, signage replacement, roofing replacement, and painting.
+• In-kind repair or restoration of HVAC replacement, fencing replacement, signage replacement, roofing replacement, and painting.

-- New construction, exterior alterations, additions, and demolition of buildings.
+• New construction, exterior alterations, additions, and demolition of buildings.

-- Repair, removal, replacement or alteration of materials, windows, doors, roofing, light fixtures.
+• Repair, removal, replacement or alteration of materials, windows, doors, roofing, light fixtures.

-- Repair, removal, replacement or alteration of HVAC, fencing, walls, gates, non-conforming signage.
+• Repair, removal, replacement or alteration of HVAC, fencing, walls, gates, non-conforming signage.

-Project reviews are not required for:
+Development reviews are not required for:

-- Interior alterations, unless the interior is designated
+• Interior alterations, unless the interior is designated

-- Gardening or landscaping
+• Gardening or landscaping

 The first step is completing a Building & Development Application (BDA) Application online at OneStopPGH and paying the appropriate filing fee.
 An application for a Certificate of Appropriateness (COA) is also required to be submitted as part of the OneStopPGH BDA application.
-Please submit the Certificate of Appropriateness Application form within the OneStopPGH portal.
+Please upload the Certificate of Appropriateness Application form within the OneStopPGH portal.

 Applications must be received at least 13 business days prior to the next available HRC hearing date.
 In order to confirm your project in on the agenda, verify your application has been received by emailing historicreview@pittsburghpa.gov.
 Only complete applications are included on agendas.
 If an application is determined by staff to be incomplete, staff will note which specific items are required to continue the project review.

-- Apply for a Building & Development Application (BDA)) application at OneStopPGH
+• Apply for a Building & Development Application (BDA)) application at OneStopPGH

-- Download, fill out, and submit the Application for a Certificate of Appropriateness form with your OneStopPGH application.
+• Download, fill out, and submit the Application for a Certificate of Appropriateness form with your OneStopPGH application.

-- Upload a full design narrative, photographs, drawings & renderings, proposed exterior materials information, and a site plan / survey.
+• Upload a full design narrative, photographs, drawings & renderings, proposed exterior materials information, and a site plan / survey.
 These are all required materials for project review.

-- Email historicreview@pittsburghpa.gov with questions.
+• Email historicreview@pittsburghpa.gov with questions.

 Economic Benefits